SenseTecnic/SenseTecnic.github.io/desktop/roadmap.md

 * **Improved Recipes.** Current recipes are a proof of concept.
 We aim to add more substantial recipes, provide recipe categories, and provide more information and tools to make it easier to generate common flows automatically.

-* **Connections**  We anticipate adding information to the Connections page to indicate the overall health of the flow.
-This will include information such as how long the system has been running, how long connections have been up or down, and other statistics related to the flow and outside connectivity.
-The aim is to provide more real time information on the overall health of the flow at a glance than the current Node-RED editor provides using status and debug nodes.

 * **Integration with FRED Cloud** The product will be more integrated with FRED cloud allowing you to more easily distribute flow logic between FRED Desktop and FRED Cloud services.

 * **UI and Settings Improvements**  The UI will be improved to support multiple windows, offline access to documentation and other features.
 Add additional Node-RED settings controls.
 Feedback is welcome.